jvcasillas/slidify_tutorial/index.md

 - Set your working directory to wherever you want the folder
 - Load slidify package with `library(slidify)`
 - Create the deck with `author('mydeck')`
-	- You can name it whatever you want
+	- Again, you can name it whatever you want
 	- This will create a folder with all the necessary files

 --- .class #id